By Dennis Hartley

 (Originally posted on Digby’s Hullabaloo on February 17, 2007)

-Every time I see our illustrious VP’s mug on the tube or hear mention of Halliburton, I always flash on my favorite scene in Warren Beatty’s Reds.
-Early on in the film, the story’s protagonist, journalist/activist/Communist Party member John Reed (Beatty), is at a meeting of Portland’s Liberal Club, where discussion has turned to the current war in Europe (WWI).
+Every time I see our illustrious VP’s mug on the tube or hear mention of Halliburton, I always flash on a scene in Warren Beatty’s Reds.
+Early in the film, the story’s protagonist, journalist/activist/Communist Party member John Reed (Beatty), is at a meeting of Portland’s Liberal Club, where discussion has turned to the current war in Europe (WWI).
 Reed is asked what he thinks the conflict is “about”.
 Reed stands up, simply mumbles one word, then promptly sits right back down.
 The word: “Profits”.
-The crystalline brevity of that answer blew my (then) twenty-something mind back in 1981.
+The crystalline brevity of that answer blew my twenty-something mind back in 1981.

 Indeed, it is a testament to Beatty’s own sense of conviction and legendary powers of persuasion (or as Tom Hanks put it, repeatedly, at the recent Golden Globe Awards, “Balls”) that he was able to convince a major Hollywood studio to back a 3 ½ hour epic about a relatively obscure American Communist (who is buried in the Kremlin, no less).